We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Table salt is sodium rather than magnesium and sulfate.
 However, the ingredients in Epsom salt are vital minerals for the body and hard to come by through diet alone.
 This is why many people try to absorb them through their skin during a bath.

-- replacing emotional eating with a warm bath to relax and de-stress
+- replace emotional eating with a warm bath to relax and de-stress

 The following body systems and functions rely on healthy levels of magnesium to work properly: